3b/pngload/README.md

 pngload is optimized for speed and portability across many different Common Lisp implementation and architecture combinations.
-On 64-bit SBCL it is more than 3x faster than the png-read library when decoding a particular large 4096x4096 RGBA image:
+On 64-bit SBCL it is more than 3x faster than the png-read library when decoding a particular large 4096x4096 RGBA image.
+Rough benchmarking in our particular environment at the time of writing shows:

 - pngload: 0.901s
 - png-read: 3.058s

-New in version 2.0: To overcome some performance bottlenecks, we wrote [our own](https://github.com/3b/3bz) decompressor, as the alternatives were too slow and not easily optimizable.
+To overcome some performance bottlenecks, we wrote [our own](https://github.com/3b/3bz) decompressor, as the alternatives were too slow and not easily optimizable.

 Also, we use the [mmap](https://github.com/Shinmera/mmap) library on operating systems that support it, with a fallback path when not supported.